 Once you’ve been directed to the Perusall course site, you’re ready to upload documents for your students to read.

-To add readings to the course, click the “Documents” tab at the top of the course home page.
+To add readings to the course, click the “Library” tab (previously called “Documents”) at the top of the course home page.

-On the Documents page, click the “Add” button .
+On the Library page, click the “Add” button on the top right .
 Select the method of upload and locate your reading.

 (Note: Perusall readings will only be accessible to screen readers if the PDFs that you upload are also accessible.
-For assistance, please see our guide to making PDF documents accessible.)
+For assistance, please see our guide to making PDF documents accessible.
+If you are requesting scanned PDFs of a reading from BC Libraries through Course Reserves, you can request an accessible scan by specifying that you need a PDF with OCR, or optical character recognition.)

 Depending on the size of the file, it may take a few minutes to upload.